 Description: John T. Curtis was a renowned ecologist and Professor of Botany at UW-Madison.
 Curtis’s two sons established the scholarship in 2014 to honor him.
 The scholarship provides $500 in tuition assistance for the upcoming fall semester.
 Eligibility: Students must be either an undergraduate botany or zoology major, in good academic standing, and have an interest in ecology.
 Graduating seniors are not eligible.
 Application process: Applicants should submit a brief personal statement, a resume, a copy of their UW-Madison student record (unofficial transcript), and a letter of support from a faculty member or advisor by April 1.
 Applications should be submitted to the Graduate Student Coordinator in 145 Noland Hall.
 Award decisions will be made by May.

 Zoology Summer Research Awards

-Description: A number of awards in the range of $1,500-2,000 are given to students each May in order to support summer research.
+Description: A number of awards in the range of $1,500-$2,000 are given to students each May in order to support summer research.
 The funds can be applied to research-related expenses, such as lab equipment or travel, or to stipends that support students during the research period.
-Eligibility: Students must either be a Zoology major or have a faculty sponsor who has at least a 50 percent appointment in Zoology.
+Eligibility: Students must either be a zoology major or have a faculty sponsor who has at least a 50%-time appointment in the Zoology Department.
 Students must also enroll in at least two independent research credits (Zoology 681, 682, 691, 692, or 699, or the same courses in another department) during either the summer when the research is conducted or in the fall when results are written up.
 Application process: Applicants should submit a research proposal, a research budget, a list of current and pending financial support, a copy of their UW-Madison student record (unofficial transcript), and a letter of support from the faculty sponsor by April 1.
 Applications should be submitted to the Graduate Student Coordinator in 145 Noland Hall.